CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 * Fiber Channel Password Authentication Protocol (FCPAP).
 #### SYS.1.8.A25 Multiple overwriting of the data of a LUN (C)

-In SAN environments, data SHOULD be deleted by repeatedly overwriting the associated memory segments of a LUN.
+In SAN environments, data SHOULD be deleted by overwriting the associated memory segments of a LUN multiple times.

 #### SYS.1.8.A26 Securing a SAN through hard zoning